What is Contract Lifecycle Management and its Process?

 5. Search and analysis

 After a contract is signed, the final stage in the contract management process involves storing it in a centralised, searchable location, where it can be easily accessed.
 Existing contracts are one of your organisation’s most important assets.
 It’s important to keep close tabs on completed contracts.
-If your contracts are tied up in unsearchable PDFs, for instance, analysing and amending your existing contracts as industry regulations evolve is next to impossible.
+For instance, if your contracts are tied up in unsearchable PDFs, analysing and amending your existing contracts as industry regulations evolve is next to impossible.

 Modern CLM solutions have features like contract analytics and artificial intelligence (AI) to help instantly identify specific clauses and terms that are embedded in the language of existing agreements.